em-foundation/bluejoule-gatt/README.md

 - validating repeated EM•Scope measurement runs
 - preserving scored capture artifacts
 - comparing Zephyr reference behavior with the EM•Script candidate
-- testing additional measurement conditions and hardware configurations
+- extending the benchmark across additional platforms and measurement conditions

 Discussion and feedback are welcome as the benchmark definition evolves.